 We provide a time-saving, customized list of free scholarships that match your hobbies, interests and academic background.

-Get unlimited access to our scholarship database of 2.4 million scholarships worth over $14 billion.To create an on-line profile, please visit the scholarshipexperts.com website.
+Get unlimited access to our scholarship database of scholarships.To create an on-line profile, please visit the scholarshipexperts.com website.

 Minted Design - Outside Scholarship

 We uncover design genius through ongoing design competitions.
 At Minted, all that matters is good design.
 Designers submit, and the Minted community votes to tell us what to sell.

 Minted connects the world's best artists with consumers who appreciate great design.
 Welcome to our community, where your career will be supported and your creative vision brought to life in physical products.

 - express yourself

 Our challenges are the place to let your creativity shine—you're free to push boundaries and create work that's uniquely you.
 Submit artwork and use Minted as a testing ground for new ideas.